 2.8.8.
-Step 8 - Driverless Printing
+Step 8 - Set Driverless File Transfer Print

 Mail Print and Web Print are disabled by default.
-You can enable and configure these options at Options \rightarrow Mail Print and Options \rightarrow Web Print.
+You can enable and configure these options at Options $\rightarrow$ Mail Print and Options $\rightarrow$ Web Print.

-If you enabled one of the driverless printing options, decide which PDF converters you want to enable at Options \rightarrow Advanced \rightarrow Converters.
+If you enabled one of these Driverless File Transfer Print options, decide which PDF converters you want to enable at Options $\rightarrow$ Advanced $\rightarrow$ Converters.
 Beware that you might need to install the converter software on the SavaPage host.

 2.9.
-Step 8 - Share SavaPage Client Files
+Step 9 - Share SavaPage Client Files

 SavaPage client files are located in directory /opt/savapage/client.
-This includes the SavaPage Printer Driver and JMX related files.
+This includes the User Client, SavaPage Printer Driver and JMX related files.
 It is useful to share this directory over the network so users can use, copy or install the files they need on their workstation.
 Common sharing methods include: